FetchFailedException is reported,

 TaskState.FAILED task state).

-- The cluster manager that manages the workers with the executors of your Spark application, e.g. YARN, enforces the container memory limits and eventually decided to kill the executor due to excessive memory usage.
+- The cluster manager that manages the workers with the executors of your Spark application (e.g. Kubernetes, Hadoop YARN) enforces the container memory limits and eventually decides to kill the executor due to excessive memory usage

 A solution is usually to tune the memory of your Spark application.